wallarm/product-documentation/docs/latest/user-guides/triggers/trigger-examples.md

 ## Detect weak JWTs

-If a significant amount of incoming requests processed by the node 4.4 contains weak JWTs, record the corresponding [vulnerability](../vulnerabilities/check-vuln.md).
+If a significant amount of incoming requests processed by the node 4.4 or above contains weak JWTs, record the corresponding [vulnerability](../vulnerabilities/check-vuln.md).

 Weak JWTs are those that are: